Send money to Bermuda

 What are the steps to send money to Bermuda?

 Although transfer processes differ between providers, you will generally need to do the following in order to send a transfer:

 - Sign up for an account.
 Many providers offer a quick, free and simple online signup process.
-You will usually need to provide your name, contact details and bank account information.
+You’ll usually need to provide your name, contact details and bank account information.

 - Enter transaction details.
-The next step is to provide information about how much money you’re sending, in which currency, and where you are transferring the funds to.
+The next step is to provide information about how much money you’re sending, in which currency, and where you’re transferring the funds to.
 You’ll also need to provide your recipient’s name and contact details.

-- Finalise your transfer.
+- Finalize your transfer.
 You can then submit and pay for your transaction, and make sure you keep your receipt or reference number so you can monitor the progress of your transaction.

 Ask an Expert

 You must be logged in to post a comment.